Exonerated: June 24, 2003

-Earl Truvia and his co-defendant Greg Bright were convicted in 1975 of the second-degree murder of Eliot Porter in New Orleans' Calliope Housing Project and sentenced to life without parole.
-At the time, Mr. Truvia was 17 years-old and Mr. Bright was 20.
-Until they were arrested together, they hardly knew each other.
+Earl Truvia, along with his co-defendant Gregory Bright, was convicted in 1975 of the second-degree murder of Eliot Porter in the New Orleans’ Calliope Projects and sentenced to life without parole.
+At the time, Mr. Truvia was 17 years old.
+Until he and Mr. Bright were arrested together, they hardly knew each other.

-The jury also failed to learn that the eyewitness was a paranoid schizophrenic suffering from auditory and visual hallucinations, medicating her mental illness with heroin, giving the police information in exchange for cash and testifying under a false name to conceal her own criminal history.
-Nor did the jury hear—thanks to the fact that the defendants' lawyers did no investigation—that there was in fact no line of sight from her window to the place she said she saw Mr. Truvia and Mr. Bright.
+Unbeknownst to the jury, the eyewitness was a paranoid schizophrenic suffering from auditory and visual hallucinations, medicating her mental illness with heroin, giving the police information in exchange for cash and testifying under a false name to conceal her own criminal history.
+Because the defendants’ lawyers did no investigation, the jury also did not know that there was no line of sight from the witness’ window to the place she said she saw Mr. Truvia and Mr. Bright.

 The State also concealed from the jury—and for decades after Mr. Truvia and Mr. Bright’s convictions—that there were two other likely suspects whose identities were contained in a police report from the time.